 Review nominations and approve staff recognition awards, including the George Peter Award for Dedicated Service, according to rules and selection criteria adopted by the Assembly.

 The committee shall be chaired by the Vice Chair for Communications.
-The HR Events Manager, HR Communications Manager, and a representative from the Cornell Chronicle shall be invited to serve as a non-voting members of the committee.
+The HR Employee Program Coordinator, HR Communications Manager, and a representative from the Cornell Chronicle, shall be invited to serve as ex-officio non-voting members of the committee.
 The committee may propose, review, and amend resolutions as it deems appropriate.
 The committee must approve resolutions referred for its consideration before they can be advanced to the Assembly for debate and for a vote.

 Employee Education and Development Committee By delegation from the Assembly, the committee will: